abhik1698/AgroCommerce/README.md

-# ParaCommerce
+# AgroCommerce
 MERN stack site

-#Install to root & frontend directories...
+#To Install Packages to root & client directories at once...
+#From root, USE,
->yarn install
+# >yarn add-packages

 From root,
-> yarn run dev
+# > yarn run dev

 #runs server (PORT=5000) & client (PORT=3000) concurrently...